CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

 4. Generate Machine Security certification, and deployed to virtual machine,
 5. Install CRD file in Cloud core.

 ## 1.1.
-Virtual Machine Prepare and Created (We use AWS for example)
+Virtual Machine Setup and Configuration (We use AWS for example)
 -	Ubuntu 18.04, one for cloud-core, two for edge-core.
 -	Open the port of 10000 and 10002 in the security group of the cloud-core machine and edge-core machine